Conspirer/ai-baas/README.md

 PostGRES is using SQL commands.
 That is our primary database being used.
 Servers are stateless in their own python code.

+I created a new folder named db, which has the connection file, which contains the connection function, being used in app.py, to connect to the PostGres.
+It is imported in the file at the top using the file name, and used as a route/decorator.